 The current Tackle Trustee Directors, and bios below, are:

 Susannah Hill (Treasurer)

-Liz Twyford is a Programme Specialist based at UNICEF UK, supporting the development of International Inspirational, the London 2012 international social legacy programme, in 20 countries around the world.
-Prior to joining UNICEF, Liz spent many years in the development field living and working for more than 2 years in Bhutan where she supported Save the Children’s community sport work, and for a year in Cameroon supporting sport for development programmes in the Northwest province.
-She has worked in more than 10 countries over the past 8 years, with a focus on supporting community mobilisation and volunteering.
+Liz Twyford is a Sports Programme Specialist based at Unicef UK.
+She was involved in supporting International Inspiration, the London 2012 international social legacy programme, the development of Unicef UK’s partnership with the Glasgow 2014 Commonwealth Games, and the founding and coordination of the International Safeguarding Children in Sport initiative.
+She is also a member of FIFA’s Child Safeguarding Expert Working Group.
+Prior to joining Unicef, Liz spent many years in the development field living and working for more than two years in Bhutan where she supported Save the Children’s community sport work, and for a year in Cameroon supporting sport for development programmes in the Northwest province.

 Takudzwa (Taku) Mukiwa is an HIV specialist at Terrence Higgins Trust engaging African communities in England for the national HIV prevention programme, HIV Prevention England.
 He is part of the team leading in the development and delivery of the prevention social marketing campaign ‘It Starts With Me’.
 Previously he led the development and delivery of one of the most successful programmes that used football as a platform to encourage HIV testing amongst African men in London.
 Taku is also part of the Diaspora Changemakers programme for Africans in the UK interested in African development through which he has developed a network with other UK based Africans actively involved in supporting initiatives that are meant to bring about social changes in Africa.